drusellers/book/chapter-1/general_structure.md

   build.bat
 ```

 The way this folder looks will depend on your "platform".
-A lot of the discussion is going to be about what happens in the `src` folder. :)
+A lot of the discussion is going to be about what happens in the `src` folder versus what happens outside of it.

 ## Goal: Make it easy to identify harvestable code

+For the majority of my career I have worked in internal corporate IT.
+The following structure is constructed with the thought that identifying code for harvest has value.
+Additionally, I need a way for the many development teams to communicate that a section of code would be of value to others in the organization.
+This has lead to the following folder structure which has worked very well for this goal.

-> Integration / Infrastructure – end up being VERY juicy spots to easily pull code out of into shared libs.
+> > Integration / Infrastructure – end up being VERY juicy spots to easily pull code out of into shared libs.
 It truly highlights cross application duplication, it also helps to standardize common config file settings.

 ```
 ~/